-Today’s trade idea for options traders: Pure Storage Inc.
+Today’s trade idea for options traders: Pure Storage Inc. (trade closed)

 Pure Storage delivers so-called All-Flash-Arrays (AFA) infrastructures and has an excellent reputation in this industry branch.
 The stock of this company is listed on the exchanges since 2015 and in total, it didn’t perform well.
 But now, from a point of view of a chart technique, this turns into a short-term opportunity for option traders.
 From a fundamental point of view, analysts expecting an increasing EPS of $0.26 in 2021 which should support the stock’s price.
 So let’s check this option trade opportunity, folks.